 How do you prepare children for the transition to school group?

-We offer a programme as an introduction toward the transition to a school group.
-This is termed the ‘Sleep Room Learning Group Programme.’
-This programme is encouraged to prepare children for the transition to the school group’s expectations.
-Educators remain flexible as to the time, the number of children, age and daily dynamics when offered each day.
+We offer a programme to introduce the transition to a school group, termed the ‘Sleep Room Learning Group Programme.’
+This programme is designed to prepare children to transition to the school group’s expectations.
+Educators remain flexible as to the time, the number of children, age, and daily dynamics when offered each day.

-Parents/caregivers are given an introduction to Sleep Room Learning Group and/or introduction to Transition to School Group letter(s) before commencing these programmes.
-The letters outline the programme’s purpose and what the programme offers children.
+Parents/caregivers are given an introduction to Sleep Room Learning Group and/or an introduction to Transition to School Group letter(s) before commencing these programmes.
+The letters outline the programme’s purpose and what it offers children.

-The programme operates with an integrated approach to delivering curriculum areas; Mathematics, Science, Language and Languages, Arts, Technology, Social Sciences and Physical Health and Well-being.
-We believe this approach fosters and develops necessary dispositions and skills required for positive learning and development, e.g. communication skills, information skills, problem-solving skills, self-management, competitive skills, social and cooperative skills, physical skills and work and study skills.
+The programme operates with an integrated approach to delivering curriculum areas: Mathematics, Science, Language and Languages, Arts, Technology, Social Sciences and Physical Health and Well-being.
+We believe this approach fosters and develops the necessary dispositions and skills for positive learning and development, e.g., communication, information, problem-solving, self-management, competitive, social, cooperative, physical, and work and study skills.

-Transition to School practices includes offering children who are due to commence school shortly the opportunity to bring a lunch box and drink and transitioning from lockers to bag hooks.
-(This will further support familiarising the child with school practices).
+Transition to School practices include offering children who are due to commence school shortly the opportunity to bring a lunch box and drink, and transitioning from lockers to bag hooks.
+(This will further support familiarising the child with school practices.)

 Educators discuss experiences of starting at a new place and read stories about children starting school.